IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 | 100M - 999M ISK | 10,000 ISK | 500,000,000 → 499,990,000 |
 | 1B+ ISK | 100,000 ISK | 5,000,000,000 → 4,999,900,000 |

+#### Character Filter

+When you have multiple characters with orders in the structure, a **Character** dropdown appears in the header.
+This allows you to:

+- View orders for **All Characters** (default) - see all orders across accounts
+- Filter to a **specific character** - focus on one account at a time

+The summary cards and item lists update to reflect only the selected character's orders.

 #### Summary Cards

 | Card | Description |